Frequently Asked Questions

-- Monitoring of metrics and clinical fidelity from each staff person, on a monthly basis, begins at the time of training within the Learning Collaborative.
-This information is analyzed and returned to each site so that it can develop its own quality improvement strategies.
+- Monitoring process data and clinical fidelity, on a monthly basis, beginning at the time of training within the Learning Collaborative.

-- During the first year of training, Child First sites receive weekly reflective consultation/supervision by an experienced Child First Supervisor (progressing from weekly to biweekly), including review of videotapes of the home visits.
+- During the first year of training, Child First sites receive weekly reflective consultation by an experienced Child First NPO Clinical Director (progressing from weekly to biweekly), including review of videotapes of the home visits.

-- Completion, entry into the cross-site database, and analysis of baseline and discharge measures for all families served is required.
+- Analyzing outcome data based on the completion of baseline and discharge assessment measures for all families served.

 - Accreditation is granted based on fidelity to the Child First model.

 Yes, the home-based intervention makes it very accessible for families in rural communities, who would otherwise find it extremely difficult to get to mental health and family support services.
-Care Coordinators may initially need to transport families to other community-based services, if public transportation is inadequate.
 Most importantly, it is necessary for all service providers from the region to come together and assess the resources available for families with young children, looking at both gaps in services and barriers to access.
 Together, providers may come to collaborative solutions that help extend their resources and better serve families.